Charm City. A city of neighborhoods. Industry. Seafood. Science. Religion.

 Website – Disabled Access Info

 Due to the requirements of the Americans with Disabilities Act, the vast majority of hotels in the United States are wheelchair accessible and have rooms with roll-in showers.
-All major brand hotels have these facilities.
-For individuals requiring a roll-in shower, we recommend you book with a national hotel chain.
-For the best deals, book through one of the following online travel agencies.
+For individuals requiring an accessible hotel room with roll-in shower, we recommend booking with a major hotel chain such as Hilton or Marriott for the best experience.